Ameeruddin1/Uber-Ride-Analytics/README.md

 ![uber_bann1-removebg-preview](https://github.com/user-attachments/assets/9eeed1a3-382c-490f-b7da-7152207d31e5)

+# Uber Trips Analysis

 This project presents a comprehensive end-to-end analysis of Uber trip data using **Power BI**.
 It replicates a real-world business intelligence solution — from data modeling and KPI definition to visual storytelling and dashboard deployment.

 ---

 ## Tools & Files

-- **Power BI (Uber.pbit)**
+- **Power BI (`Uber.pbit`)**
-  Used to create a dynamic, interactive dashboard analyzing Uber trip metrics.
+  Used to create a interactive dashboard analyzing Uber trip metrics.
 Key visuals were built using DAX, slicers, and formatting tools to track bookings, fare value, distance, and location trends.

-- **PDF Report (Uber.Dashboard.pdf)**
+- **PDF Report (`Uber.Dashboard.pdf`)**
   A static snapshot of the interactive Power BI dashboard, suitable for presentations or stakeholder reports.

 - **README.md**